 Steam Link is Valve’s remote-play initiative.
 It previously existed as its own set-top box that you connected to your TV, and it let you beam your Steam games through your home network onto whatever screen it was plugged into, using your existing PC or Mac.

-The physical set-top box was discontinued, but the technology lives on in the Steam Link App, which is available on the Apple TV.
-And it works fantastically.
+The physical set-top box was discontinued, but the technology lives on in the Steam Link App, which is available on the

 While cloud and remote-based gaming will never be as good as playing a game natively on the hardware you’re using (because of the latency that exists between your controller input and the action on screen), it can come pretty damn close.

 When connecting the

 Just to be clear – the quality of this experience depends on the quality of your home router, and the clarity of wireless signals in your home.
 Your actual internet service has nothing to do with it

 Given the endless quantity of titles on Steam, and the frequency of sales events on the store, which allows you to grow a quality collection of PC games very quickly, it’s probably fair to say that being able to easily access your Steam Library on

 The next natural recommendation for someone getting into video games for the first time would be an Xbox Series S (US $299.99 / AU $499.00), with an Xbox Game Pass subscription (US $9.99 / AU $15.95)